-A furnace filter system is the most common type of whole home air purifier and it’s installed in the return part of the system where the air returns to the furnace before the air is heated or cooled.
+A furnace filter system is the most common type of whole home air purifier.
+It’s installed in the return part of the system where the air returns to the furnace before the air is heated or cooled.

 These units consist of a thick HEPA air filter (4 inches or bigger) with a MERV rating of 11 or higher.

-A duct-based whole house air purifier is less common in homes and is installed on the supply side of the HVAC system that connects to the ductwork.
+A duct-based whole house air purifier is less common.
+It is installed on the supply side of the HVAC system that connects to the ductwork.